 from_scipy_rotation#

-classmethod Misorientation.from_scipy_rotation(rotation: Rotation, symmetry: Optional[Tuple[Symmetry, Symmetry]] = None) Misorientation[source]#
+classmethod Misorientation.from_scipy_rotation(rotation: Rotation, symmetry: Tuple[Symmetry, Symmetry] | None = None) Misorientation[source]#

-Return misorientations(s) from scipy.spatial.transform.Rotation.
+Return misorientationss from scipy.spatial.transform.Rotation.

 Parameters: